IABTechLab/uid2docs/README.md

 ## Introduction

 UID2 is a framework that enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
 The UID2 framework enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
-Built as an open-source, standalone solution with its own unique namespace, the framework offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.
+Built as an open-source, standalone solution with its own unique namespace, the framework offers the user transparency and privacy controls to meet the local market requirements.

 >NOTE: The term "UID2" can refer to either the framework or an actual identifier.
 The UID2 framework [infrastructure](#uid2-infrastructure) defines [two types](#uid2-identifier-types) of identifiers: raw UID2s and UID2 tokens.
 Unless otherwise indicated, this page provides an overview of the UID2 framework.